Olafur Eliasson: Exhibitions

 Olafur had his first solo show was with Nicolaus Schafhausen in Cologne in 1993, before moving to Berlin in 1994.
 In 1996, Olafur had his first show in the United States at Tanya Bonakdar Gallery.
 The San Francisco Museum of Modern Art (SFMOMA) organized Olafur's first major survey in the United States Take Your Time: Olafur Eliasson, from September 2007 to February 2008.
-Curated by the director of the Museum of Contemporary Art, Chicago, Madeleine Grynsztejn (then Elise S. Haas Senior Curator of Painting and Sculpture at SFMOMA), in close collaboration with the artist, the major survey spanned the artist's career from 1993 and 2007.
+Curated by the director of the Museum of Contemporary Art Chicago, Madeleine Grynsztejn (then Elise S. Haas Senior Curator of Painting and Sculpture at SFMOMA), in close collaboration with the artist, the major survey spanned the artist's career from 1993 and 2007.
 The exhibit included site-specific installations, large-scale immersive environments, freestanding sculpture, photography, and special commissions seen through a succession of interconnected rooms and corridors.
 The museum's skylight bridge was turned into an installation titled One-way colour tunnel.
 Following its San Francisco debut, the exhibit embarked on an international tour to the Museum of Modern Art, and P.S.1.
-Contemporary Art Center, New York, 2008; the Dallas Museum of Art, Dallas, Texas, 2008–2009; the Museum of Contemporary Art, Chicago, 2009; and the Museum of Contemporary Art, Sydney 2009–2010.
+Contemporary Art Center, New York, 2008; the Dallas Museum of Art, Dallas, Texas, 2008–2009; the Museum of Contemporary Art Chicago, 2009; and the Museum of Contemporary Art, Sydney 2009–2010.

-He has also had major solo exhibitions at, among others, Kunsthaus Bregenz, Musée d’Art Moderne, Paris, and ZKM (Center for Art and Media), Karlsruhe (2001); Schirn Kunsthalle, Frankfurt (2004); Hara Museum of Contemporary Art, Tokyo (2006); the Museum of Contemporary Art, Kanazawa, Ishikawa (2009); the Martin-Gropius-Bau, Berlin (2010) and the Langen Foundation, Museum Insel Hombroich, Neuss (2015).
-Olafur has also appeared in numerous group exhibitions, including the São Paulo Biennial and the Istanbul Biennial (1997), Venice Biennale (1999, 2001 and 2005), and the Carnegie International (1999),OPe Palace of Versailles (2016), The Parliament of Possibilities at Leeum, Samsung Museum of Art (2016-2017).
+He has also had major solo exhibitions at, among others, Kunsthaus Bregenz, Musée d'Art Moderne de Paris, and Center for Art and Media Karlsruhe (2001); Schirn Kunsthalle Frankfurt (2004); Hara Museum of Contemporary Art, Tokyo (2006); the Museum of Contemporary Art, Kanazawa, Ishikawa (2009); the Martin-Gropius-Bau, Berlin (2010) and the Langen Foundation, Museum Insel Hombroich, Neuss (2015).
+Olafur has also appeared in numerous group exhibitions, including the São Paulo Biennial and the Istanbul Biennial (1997), Venice Biennale (1999, 2001 and 2005), and the Carnegie International (1999), OPe Palace of Versailles (2016), The Parliament of Possibilities at Leeum, Samsung Museum of Art (2016–2017).

 From July 2019 to through to January 2020, Tate Modern showed the exhibition In real life.

-Until July 2025, Open, held at the MOCA Geffen Contemporary, is Olafur's first major exhibition in Los Angeles which consists of installations of light and geometry including a large mirrored geodesic sphere.
+Until July 2025, Open, held at the Geffen Contemporary at the Museum of Contemporary Art, Los Angeles, is Olafur's first major exhibition in Los Angeles, consisting of installations of light and geometry including a large mirrored geodesic sphere.
+The Gallery of Modern Art, Brisbane, Australia, held the exhibition Presence from December 2025 to July 2026.